 U.S. District Court for the Southern District of Indiana

 U.S. District Court for the Northern District of Indiana

 U.S. District Court for the Eastern District of Michigan

 U.S. District Court for the Western District of Michigan

-Best Lawyers: Ones to Watch in America, Bankruptcy and Creditor Debtor Rights/Insolvency Reorganization Law, 2021-2022
+The Best Lawyers in America: Ones to Watch®, Bankruptcy and Creditor Debtor Rights/Insolvency Reorganization Law, 2021-2023

 Distinguished Law Student, Midwest Regional Bankruptcy Seminar